Use Spark in Azure Databricks

 As in many Spark environments, Databricks supports the use of notebooks to combine notes and interactive code cells that you can use to explore data.

-4. Ensure that the notebook is attached to User Name’s cluster, and follow the instructions it contains; running the cells it contains to explore data in files.
+- Connect the notebook to your cluster, and follow the instructions it contains; running the cells it contains to explore data in files.

 Delete Azure Databricks resources